element7-io/cookiecutter-aws-ecs-service/README.md

 ### New application

-1. Run cookiecutter in the directory where you usually checkout your git repo's.
+1. Run cookiecutter in the directory where you usually checkout your git repositories.
 Cookiecutter will create a new sub-folder in this directory.
-You'll be prompted with a number of questions to help bootstrapping the new project.

-        $ cookiecutter --config-file .cookiecutter_service_xyz --no-input -f git@bitbucket.org:persgroep/cookiecutter-java-docker.git
+        $ cookiecutter --config-file .cookiecutter_example --no-input -f https://github.com/element7-io/cookiecutter-aws-ecs-service.git
 1. Move to the newly created project

         $ cd yet-another-test-project